 You can keep more than one version of python in your Linux distro.
-So there is no problem keeping default Python3.8 and latest Python3.9 version.
+So there is no problem keeping the default Python3.8 and the latest Python3.9 version.
 You can simply change the default path or alias if required.
 Additionally, if you work on different projects which, require a different version of Python.
 I will recommend using a virtual environment (Python-venv).

 How to Fix or restore, if you have broken your system already while removing the default python package?

-In case you have tried removal of python using "apt-get remove python" command and broke your system.
+In case you have tried removal of python using the "apt-get remove python" command and broke your system.
 Follow these steps to restore -

 - Press <Ctrl + Alt + F1> to get shell or boot from ubuntu iso image into rescue mode with networking.

 - Then try reinstalling python and gnome again.